costajob/app-servers/README.md

 ### Nim
 [Nim](http://nim-lang.org/) 0.14.2 is installed from source.
-Nim is an efficient, elegant, expressive strong typed, compiled language.
+Nim is an efficient, Python inspired, strong typed language that comes with a pretty flexible compliler able to produce code in C (default), C++, JavaScript or ObjectiveC.
 Nim supports metaprogramming, functional, message passing, procedural, and object-oriented coding style.
-It also provides several compiling options to better adapt to the running environment.

 ### Crystal
 [Crystal](http://crystal-lang.org/) 0.18.7 is installed via homebrew.